December 20

 Alongside Guy Fawkes and Robin Hood, Rebecca Riots and Captain Swing, English history is replete with wondrous tales of heroes – who never actually existed.
 The real Guy Fawkes is revealed on November 5 of this blog, and the truth about Robin Hood will be outed later; Rebecca Riots should really be the Rebecca Riots, an event not a person: protests against poll taxes which took place in Wales between 1839 and 1843 (and see also March 31 and especially June 15: riots against poll taxes are an English tradition!); the Rebeccas were all men dressed as women in the vain hope of going unrecognised by the police.

 Captain Swing was a disguise too, a false name in a series of complaining letters, at around the same time as the Rebecca Riots.
 The complaint was low wages, but it soon extended to the introduction of horse-powered threshing machines, which cost the men their jobs.
-The riots swept across Kent and Sussex, with more than 600 imprisoned, 500 sentenced to transportation, 19 executed and 9 hanged.
+The riots swept across Kent and Sussex, with more than 600 imprisoned, 500 sentenced to transportation, 19 executed, and 9 hanged.

 Captain Swing was a Luddite, a term still in use to describe those who are unwilling to accept the replacement of human wage-slavery by robots and computers.
 The original Ludd was described in an article in "The Nottingham Review" on December 20th 1811, though no historian has yet found any evidence to support its authenticity, and the truth is: it was probably made up.
 The article described Ludd as a weaver from Anstey, near Leicester, and recounted how, at some time in 1779, as a consequence of being whipped for idleness, or possibly in reaction to being mocked and taunted, he smashed two knitting frames in a "fit of passion".
 So he entered history.